 Faculty with interests in herps at IPFW:

-Bruce Kingsbury is Professor of Biology at IPFW, and Director of the Center
+Bruce Kingsbury is Professor of Biology at IPFW, and Director of the Environmental Resources Center, formerly the Center

 for Reptile and Amphibian Conservation and Management (the

 Mark Jordan has interests in the application of molecular techniques to questions pertaining to the evolution, history, and conservation of amphibians and reptiles.
 Part of his research program involves studies of phenotypic variation and the genetic history of populations of Galapagos lava lizards (Microlophus spp.).
 Other opportunities exist to work on metapopulation structure and dynamics of Midwestern amphibians in remnant and restored wetlands.